docsdevbr/symfony-doc-pt-br/setup.rst

 .. _symfony-binary-web-server:

-However for local development, the most convenient way of running Symfony is by using the :doc:`local web server </setup/symfony_server>` provided by the ``symfony`` binary.
+However for local development, the most convenient way of running Symfony is by using the :ref:`local web server <symfony-cli-server>` provided by the Symfony CLI tool.
 This local server provides among other things support for HTTP/2, concurrent requests, TLS/SSL and automatic generation of security certificates.